 Create your own Study Abroad opportunity, or go global as part of our Short-term, Faculty-led Courses.Explore the World

-At Curry our international student body brings a cultural richness to the College.
-Our commitment to our international students includes individual attention to assure a smooth transition to college and life in the United States, and to assist with your educational goals.
+At Curry, our international student body brings a cultural richness to our campus.
+Our commitment to our international students includes individual attention to assure a smooth transition to college and life in the United States, and to assist you with your educational goals.

-As the International Student Advisor it is my role to work with you from the time you apply to the College to your arrival on campus in the fall.
-I will also navigate the U.S. government immigration policies with you.
-It is my goal to assist you in the interpretation of these complex rules and regulations and to support you in the attainment and maintenance of legal status.
+We will work with as you are considering our College as well as throughout the application process.
+We will also help you navigate the U.S. government immigration policies.
+It is our goal to assist you as you interpret these complex rules and regulations, and to support you in the attainment and maintenance of your legal status.